Ben-M/md-blog/parametricity.md

 ```

-`A` is a type parameter, the caller will decide what it is when he calls the function
+`A` is a type parameter.
+The caller decides the type when they calls the function

 ```scala